On the coherence conjecture of Pappas and Rapoport: Proofs I: Frobenius splitting of global Schubert varieties

 \subsection{Special parahorics}

-Let $\calG^s$ be the group scheme over $C$ such that $\calG^s_{\calO_0}$ is a special parahoric group scheme of $G$.
-In this case, we can easily deduce Theorem \ref{sch fiber} (assuming Theorem \ref{top fiber}) directly from the Hironaka's lemma (without going into the argument presented in the previous subsection).
+We continue assume that $G$ and $\calG$ are as given in \S \ref{grpsch} but we are particularly interested in the case when $\calG=\calG^s$ is the group scheme over $C$ such that $\calG^s_{\calO_0}$ is a special parahoric group scheme of $G$.
+In this case, we can easily deduce Theorem \ref{sch fiber} (assuming Theorem \ref{top fiber}) directly from Hironaka's lemma (without going into the argument presented in the previous subsection).
 This will in turn help us prove a special case of Theorem \ref{Fsplit}, namely, the case when $w=1$ (see Corollary \ref{aux3}).
-Let us remark that if $G$ is split, Proposition \ref{special parahoric case} is trivial and those who are only interested in split groups can go to the paragraph after this proposition directly.
+Let us remark that if $G$ is split, Proposition \ref{special parahoric case} directly follows from Frobenius splitting of Schubert varieties, and those who are only interested in split groups can go to the paragraph after this proposition directly.

 So let $v\in A(G,S)$ be a special point in the apartment associated to $(G,S)$, and let $\calG_v$ be the corresponding special parahoric group scheme over $\calO$.
 Let $\Fl_v=LG/L^+\calG_v$ be the partial affine flag variety.
 To emphasize that it is the affine flag variety associated to a special parahoric, we sometimes also denote it by $\Fl^s$.
 As before, for each $\mu\in\xcoch(T)_\Ga$, let us use $t_\mu$ to denote its lifting to $T(F)$ under the Kottwitz homomorphism $T(F)\to\xcoch(T)_\Ga$.
 It gives a point in $\Fl^s$, still denoted by $t_\mu$.
 Then the Schubert variety $\Fl^s_\mu$ is the closure of the $L^+\calG_v$-orbit in $\Fl_v$ passing through $t_\mu$.
-We have the following results special for Schubert varieties in $\Fl^s$, which generalizes the corresponding results for $\Gr_H$ (see also \cite{Ri}).
+We have the following results special for Schubert varieties in $\Fl^s$, which generalize the corresponding results for $\Gr_H$ (see also \cite[Corollary 2.10]{Ri} for more detailed discussion).